 How to Reduce Your Risk of Surgery Complications

 There are always risks associated with any surgical procedure, no matter how minor.
 These risks can include infection, bleeding, and adverse reactions to anaesthesia.
-If you’re obese, you may be worried about how to reduce the risks of undergoing surgery, and possible complications.
+If you’re obese, the risks are considerably higher.
+You may be worried and wish to reduce the associated risks of undergoing surgery and the possible complications.
 After all, obesity is linked to a number of health complications that could potentially make surgery more complicated.

 Obesity and Surgery Risks